themosis/documentation/widgets.md

 The Themosis framework provides a folder where you can store your WordPress widgets classes.

-You can create as many widgets as you want and save them inside the `app/widgets` directory of your `themosis` plugin.
+You can create as many widgets as you want and save them inside the `app/widgets` directory of your `themosis-theme` theme.

 Here is an example of a custom widget: